JamMack/jammack.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my website!
-As you can see it's still a WIP; thank you for your patience!

 I am a computer science doctoral researcher at the [University of Bath's Accountable, Responsible and Transparent AI Centre for Doctoral Training](https://cdt-art-ai.ac.uk/).
 My research focuses on the value alignment problem in artificial intelligence: how we can get AI systems to make decisions that support human values.
 In particular, I focus on modelling value constructs for joint human and AI decision-making and auditing, taking an interdisciplinary approach by using research from psychology.
+I am also interested in research about the integration of AI in society, and how we can do this in a way that is safe, egailitarian, and empowering rather than replacing.

 In addition to my research in computer science, I hold a master's degree in applied mathematics from the University of Bath, and have five years of work experience in the finance and defence sectors.